Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control

-\section{INTRODUCTION}
+\section{Introduction}

-In the last decade, there has been a significant increase in the development of autonomous vehicles (AVs) and intelligent transportation systems, such as connected autonomous vehicles (CAVs) platooning, to enhance traffic efficiency and safety \cite{guanetti2018}.
-AV platooning involves coordinated driving, enabling small gaps between vehicles while maintaining safe speeds \cite{martinez2021}.
-CAVs in a platoon can exchange real-time information on speed, acceleration, and distance, enabling them to be controlled in a coordinated manner by synchronizing their maneuvers.
-This allows them to travel safely at high speeds while maintaining small gaps between vehicles \cite{martinez2021}.
-However, despite the increased deployment of AVs, human-driven vehicles (HVs) are predicted to remain predominant for decades \cite{rahmati2019}, and human drivers will inevitably need to interact with AVs and vice-versa.
-One example of this mixed traffic scenario is shown in Fig. \ref{figure:1}, where a human drives a car behind a platoon of CAVs.
+The last decade has seen significant advancements in autonomous vehicles (AVs) and intelligent transportation systems, such as connected autonomous vehicle (CAV) platooning.
+These advancements aim to enhance traffic safety and efficiency \citep{guanetti2018}.
+AV platooning relies on synchronized driving, which allows for reduced spacing between vehicles while maintaining safe speeds.
+In a platoon, CAVs can share real-time data about speed and distance, enabling coordinated control and maneuvers.
+This synchronization allows for safe driving at higher speeds with smaller gaps.
+However, as human-driven vehicles (HVs) are expected to remain predominant on roads for the foreseeable future \citep{rahmati2019}, interactions between autonomous and human drivers are inevitable.
+An example of this is shown in Fig. \ref{figure:1}, where an HV is following a CAV platoon.

-A recent study on traffic accidents involving AVs in the United States found that in mixed traffic scenarios, 64.2\% of accidents involved HVs rear-ending autonomous vehicles, compared to only 28.3\% in traditional traffic with only HVs \cite{petrovic2020}.
-The study concluded that this increase in ``rear-end'' traffic accidents is due to drivers not being accustomed to the dynamic characteristics of autonomous vehicle platoons.
-Instead of relying on drivers to be more cautious when interacting with AVs, it is more practical to implement CAV control policies that consider human driver behaviors to ensure safe collaborations in mixed-traffic environments.
-Although previous research has explored interactions between HVs and AVs for car-following applications, most of these models are not directly suitable for model-based control \cite{sadat2020}.
-Therefore, it is crucial to develop an HV-AV interaction model that is easy to interpret and applicable to model-based control design to ensure safety and other satisfactory goals.
+A recent study on traffic incidents in the US involving AVs found that 64.2\% of accidents in mixed traffic involved HVs rear-ending AVs, compared to only 28.3\% in HV-only traffic \citep{guo2020}.
+This increase in rear-end collisions is attributed to drivers' unfamiliarity with the driving dynamics of AV platoons.
+Instead of relying solely on human drivers to adapt to AVs, it is more practical and effective to develop CAV control strategies that account for human driving behaviors, ensuring safer cooperation in mixed-traffic environments.
+Although previous studies have examined HV--AV interactions for car-following scenarios, many existing models are not directly adaptable for model-based control applications \citep{sadat2020}.
+Therefore, there's a need for an HV--AV interaction model that is both comprehensible and directly applicable for designing model-based control strategies, with a focus on safety and other desired outcomes.